The Cadbury Man

 Perth, Western Australia

-but nothing looked familiar.
-Finally, I saw a little corner store, and went in to ask for a drink of water and directions.
-The storekeeper was talking to a chocolate salesman, but, confronted with a small girl in school uniform, in the middle of the day and clearly distressed, he asked me kindly what was wrong.
-In the face of such unexpected sympathy, I lost what little self control I still had and sobbed out my story.
+I was only nine years old, I was sick, it was a blazing hot day, and I soon found myself in unfamiliar territory.
+I tried to retrace my steps, but nothing looked familiar.
+Finally, I saw a little corner store and went in to ask for a drink of water and directions.
+The storekeeper was talking to a chocolate salesman, but confronted with a clearly distressed small girl in school uniform in the middle of the day, he asked me kindly what was wrong.
+In the face of such unexpected sympathy, I lost what little self-control I still had and sobbed out my story.

-The Cadbury ManIn those days, we didn’t have a telephone at home so there was no way to contact my mother.
+In those days, we didn’t have a telephone at home, so there was no way to contact my mother.
 The chocolate company salesman offered to take me home.
-I remember my mother’s expression of horrified confusion when she answered the door and saw me with a strange man, having clearly been driven home in his car.
-He explained how we’d met and we both thanked him gratefully before he left.
+I remember my mother’s expression of horrified confusion when she answered the door and saw me with a strange man who had clearly driven me home in his car.
+He explained how we’d met, and we both thanked him gratefully before he left.
 Inside, I clung to my mother in relief and told her my story.
 With the benefit of my own experience as a mother, I understand why my mother was furious with the school.
 At the time, though, I begged her not to talk to my teacher because I thought it was all my fault.

 Mum helped me write a thank you letter to the company, although we didn’t know the rep’s name.
 We also tried to thank the storekeeper, but I must have been well and truly lost.
-We drove through the neighborhood streets, but never found the store.
-I can only hope, that in the unthinkable event that my own son is ever in such a situation, he will meet someone equally generous and concerned.
+We drove through the neighborhood streets but never found the store.
+I can only hope that in the unthinkable event that my own son is ever in such a situation, he will meet someone equally generous and concerned.

 Originally published as HeroicStories #71 on October 14, 1999